Assessing Insect Dynamics in the Sour Rot Disease Etiology of Grapes

 The olfactory preference of female D. melanogaster was compared in response to the berries pre-infested with female D. suzukii and artificially probed berries 24 hours before the actual bioassay.
 For the pre-infested berry treatment, five lab-reared female D. suzukii were exposed to two sterilized berries with intact pedicel for 24 hours before the actual bioassay (starting 3 pm in the evening) in a 100ml sterilized beaker covered with sterilized mesh.
 Control treatment consisted of two sterilized berries probed with sterilized needles (on average 5 probings) to make it comparable with the actual treatment that consisted of approximately 5-8 probings from flies.
 The experimental unit consists of a single female D. melanogaster, and treatments consisted of two berries exposed with five female D. suzukii and two artificially probed (using sterilized needle) berries in a 32-ounce sterilized deli-cup with a transparent lid cover for observing behavior and two adjacent meshed holes (dimension) on a side wall for aeration.
 The movement of insects was tracked visually and by using Etho Vision where we measured a) the number of times D. melanogaster lands (and b) the time spent walking on pre-infested and artificially probed berries.
 A similar bioassay was conducted to assess and quantify the behavioral response of normal D. suzukii when provided a choice between berries exposed with five female axenic D. suzukii flies (devoid of gut microbes) and artificially probed berries through visual observation.
 The visual observation and quantification of choice-making behaviors lasted for one and a half hours after which berries from the choice bioassays were left as it is in the same deli cup.
 After 24 hours, corresponding berries from treatment and control were kept in a separate 32-ounce deli cup to rear out flies, especially D. melanogaster to evaluate whether there is a difference in the number of flies in each treatment.

-The differences in duration of each behavior between each treatment will be analyzed using a linear mixed model.
-The differences in the number of times fly select each treatment will be analyzed using a generalized linear mixed model with the Poisson distribution in R software version 3.6.3 (4).
+The differences in duration of each behavior between each treatment was analyzed using a linear mixed model.
+The differences in the number of times fly select each treatment was analyzed using a generalized linear mixed model with the Poisson distribution in R software version 3.6.3 (4).

-At around 15ο Brix, intact, undamaged clusters of the sour rot-susceptible cultivar Vignoles in a research vineyard at Cornell AgriTech will be inoculated with a spray solution containing acetic acid bacteria and yeast.
-A single cluster of grapes will be exposed to one of four different treatment conditions enclosed in a fine mesh bag: D. suzukii alone, D. melanogaster alone, with both species together, and with no flies.
-For treatments with both, we will introduce D. melanogaster into the enclosure at different times after the introduction of D. suzukii: 1) D. suzukii and D. melanogaster together 2) D. suzukii infestation followed two days later by D. melanogaster 3) D. suzukii infestation followed three days later by D. melanogaster 4) D. suzukii infestation followed 4 days later by D. melanogaster.
-We will use six females from each species and ten replicates per treatment.
-Ten days after flies are introduced, sour rot severity will be measured, and flies will be reared from berries for assessing fly emergence.
+At around 15ο Brix, intact, undamaged clusters of the sour rot-susceptible cultivar Vignoles in a research vineyard at Cornell AgriTech were inoculated with a spray solution containing acetic acid bacteria and yeast.
+A single cluster of grapes were exposed to one of four different treatment conditions enclosed in a fine mesh bag: D. suzukii alone, D. melanogaster alone, with both species together, and with no flies.
+For treatments with both, we introduced D. melanogaster into the enclosure at different times after the introduction of D. suzukii: 1) D. suzukii and D. melanogaster together 2) D. suzukii infestation followed two days later by D. melanogaster 3) D. suzukii infestation followed three days later by D. melanogaster 4) D. suzukii infestation followed 4 days later by D. melanogaster.
+We used six females from each species and ten replicates per treatment.
+Ten days after flies were introduced, sour rot severity was measured, and flies were reared from berries for assessing fly emergence.

 1. Investigate the interactions among insect damage to berries (yellow jackets, grape berry moth), Drosophila fruit flies, and sour rot

-For objectives 2B) and 3), we will use a linear mixed model to analyze the severity of sour rot among treatments using ‘nlme’ package.
-Additionally, we will use a generalized linear model with random effect and Poisson distribution using ‘lme4’ package in R version 3.6.3 (4) to analyze the number of flies reared from the treatments.
+For objectives 2b) and 3), we used a linear mixed model to analyze the severity of sour rot among treatments using ‘nlme’ package.
+Additionally, we used a generalized linear model with random effect and Poisson distribution using ‘lme4’ package in R version 3.6.3 (4) to analyze the number of flies reared from the treatments.

 Research results and discussion: